 I was asked to be a part of Oprah’s “No Phone Zone” campaign in 2010, where I demonstrated the dangers of texting and driving.
 I didn’t have to do anything crazy to get picked, I filled out a pop-up that showed up on her site and the Producer said I was one of the last submissions they read all summer.
 Once we finished filming the show, I told her I wanted to be the next her, just the Filipino version.
 Oprah’s response was one of the many things that motivated me to keep going until I achieved everything I ever wanted.

-“Jen, the next me will be you – just keep doing what you’re doing because someone needs to be that voice.”
+“Jen, the next me will be you, just keep doing what you’re doing because someone needs to be that voice.”

-Going on 7 years years of being in front of the camera, Jen has conducted hundreds of celebrity interviews including: Big Sean, Chris Brown, Snoop Dogg, Paris Hilton, Derrick Rose, Dwyane Wade and many more.
-Her on-camera experience has also landed her TV appearances on Diddy’s Revolt TV, SKEE Live and the Nellyville season finale on BET.
+Going on 7 years of being on-camera, I’ve conducted over 200 interviews including Big Sean, Chris Brown, Snoop Dogg, G-Eazy and many more, landed TV appearances on Diddy’s Revolt, SKEE Live and the Nellyville Season Finale on BET.